nightfire8199/project-hermes/README.rst

 * Store library track metadata locally
 * Auto-login if credentials stored
 * Auto populate if library stored
-* Convert master library from a list to a dict
+DONE * Convert master library from a list to a dict